ujjwalkumar1212/Project-Charter-Group-D/index.md

 Link: https://github.com/ujjwalkumar1212/Project-Charter-Group-D/blob/master/Landing.png

-- For each phase, initial scope, schedule, budget (included in this document)
+- For each phase, initial scope, schedule, budget (included in this document) As per the schedule by the end of semester we would submit the whole requirements which requires upto $5000.

 ### Phase 2 - Definition and planning (Module 2 and 3)